Greek Mythology Link - by Carlos Parada, author of Genealogical Guide to Greek Mythology

 Notes

-Anchises 1 was a member of the royal house of Dardania, which is a region neighbouring Troy.
+Anchises 1 was a member of the royal house of Dardania, which is a region near Troy.
 Anchises 1's father was King Capys 1 of Dardania, who recommended throwing the WOODEN HORSE into the sea.
 Capys 1 is son of Assaracus, son of Tros 1.
 This Tros 1 called the people of the land Trojans, after his own name.
-His father was Erichthonius 1, also king of the Dardanians; Erichthonius 1 became rich and powerful, as he inherited both the kingdom of his father and that of his maternal grandfather.
+His father was Erichthonius 1, also king of the Dardanians.
+Erichthonius 1 became rich and powerful, having inherited both the kingdom of his father and that of his maternal grandfather.
 This is so because his father was Dardanus 1 after whom the whole country was named, and his mother was Batia 1, daughter of Teucer 2, the eponym of the Teucrians who gave a share of his land to Dardanus 1.
 Teucer 2 was a son of the river god Scamander 1, and Dardanus 1 is son of Zeus and Electra 3, one of the PLEIADES, daughters of Atlas.

 a) Creusa 2